Typhoon Yutu: Philippines

-A state of calamity was declared in the municipalities of Mayoyao and Lamut in Infugao, Barlig in Mountain Province, and the Province of Quirino.
+Yutu disrupted the recovering process in areas previously affected by Typhoon Mangkhut.
+A state of calamity was declared in the municipalities of Mayoyao and Lamut in Infugao, Barlig in Mountain Province, and the province of Quirino.
 The Department of Social Welfare and Development increased food packs worth ₱17.712 million (US$336,337.24) for the Ilocos Region, Cagayan Valley, and the CAR, and increased non-food items worth ₱3.559 million (US$67,592.16) for Cagayan Valley and the CAR.
 The Department of Health mobilized its emergency response teams to Natonin on October 31, and distributed food and nutrition.
 The Department of Public Works and Highways moved its assets to four regions for road clearing operations.
 The Department of Information and Communications Technology provided communication equipment to the National Disaster Risk Reduction and Management Council.
 The Department of Education reported class suspensions, while schools were used for shelter.
 The Bureau of Fire Protection deployed 473 fire trucks, 17 ambulances, 4 rescue vehicles, and 883 personnel.
-Yutu disrupted the recovering process in areas previously affected by Typhoon Mangkhut.

 The Philippine Red Cross assisted in rescue and cleanup operations, while also allocating food and relief items.
 Members of the Armed Forces of the Philippines rescued people who were stranded in Roxas, Isabela, and also deployed six teams totaling 63 personnel.
 United Nations agencies, international and national non-governmental organizations, and the private sector had operated in the affected regions since Typhoon Mangkhut, beginning rapid damage assessments.
 Evacuation centers in Itogon, Benguet needed food, water, blankets, sleeping mats, and hygiene equipment.
 CARE initiated its emergency response team to coordinate with local authorities while providing immediate relief.
 As ACT Alliance continued its assessment, the National Council of Churches in the Philippines revised its response to Typhoon Mangkhut to increase the needs for the affected families, jointly implementing projects with Christian Aid.
 President Rodrigo Duterte started an aerial inspection over the affected areas, urging government officials for a "return to normalcy as soon as possible."
 In a meeting, President Duterte criticized unidentified government agencies for no maintenance of government vehicles.